rgriff23/lgbtq_asylum_study/README.md

 # LGBTQ Asylum Study

-This repo contains analysis code for a survey study focused on mental health in LGBTQ asylum seekers.
+This repo contains code and data for a survey study focused on mental health in LGBTQ asylum seekers.
+The contents include:

-1. `create_clean_data.R` cleans the original survey data.
-2. `analysis.R` computes metrics/tables and fits statistical models used in the paper
+1. `analysis.R` computes metrics/tables and fits statistical models used in the paper.

-The data is not included at this time, but might be added post-publication.
+2. `data.csv` contains the cleaned and de-identified survey data analyzed in the study.
+3. `create_clean_data.R` cleans the raw survey data, which is not included for privacy reasons.

+The paper is currently under review.